Michael-Cowie/Notes/Math/calculus/derivatives.md

     <h1> Derivatives as a Rate of Change </h1>
 </div>

 A derivative is a mathematical tool used to describe **rate of change**.
 When a quantity depends on another quantity, the derivative measures how quickly the output changes as the input changes.
 On a graph, this appears as the slope of the curve at a particular point.

+- A **positive derivative** means the function is **increasing**
-A positive derivative means the function is increasing, a negative derivative means it is decreasing and a derivative of zero indicatives a flat point where the function momentarily stops rising or falling.
+- A **negative derivative** means the function is **decreasing**
+- A **derivative of $0$** indicatives a **flat point** where the function momentarily stops rising or falling

 In practical terms, derivatives allow mathematics to move beyond simply describing values and instead describe behaviour.
-Rather than only stating where an object is, derivatives explain how fast it is moving, how quickly population grows, how temperature changes over time or how rapidly profit increases with production.
+Rather than only stating where an object is, derivatives explain

+- How fast it is moving at a certain time
+- How quickly population grows at a certain time
+- How temperature changes at a certain time
+- How rapidly profit increases with production
+- How much of $y$ changes with respect to $x$, because of $\frac{\Delta y}{\Delta x}$
+- ...

 When performing a differentiation of two variables between the $y$ and $x$ axis, we're calculating the slope between them.
 That is, we will be performing a calculation involving $\frac{\Delta y}{\Delta x}$ at the given point.
 Therefore, the units need to be understood so that the relationship makes sense.
 A common example is a distance-time graph.
 Suppose a car travels a distance $s(t)$, where $t$ is measured in hours and distance is measured in kilometres.
-The derivance of distance with respect to time is velocity,
+The derivative of the function for distance with respect to time is velocity,

 ```math
 v(t) = \frac{ds}{dt} = \frac{km}{h}